H2Cyber/VolDiff/README.md

 2. Execute your malware sample on the same system, then take a second memory dump and save it as "infected.raw".

-3. Run VolDiff as follows:
+3. Run VolDiff:

 ./VolDiff.sh path/to/baseline.raw path/to/infected.raw \<profile\>"

 \<profile\> should be Win7SP0x86 or Win7SP1x64 etc.